zemurilos/BadMemory/README.md

 # BadMemory
-Just a repository to remember some important thigns
+Just a repository to remember some important things